WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_33.md

 If you have any words, answer me; speak, for I desire to justify you.

 ###### 33
-If not, listen to me; be silent, and I will teach you wisdom." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+If not, listen to me; be silent, and I will teach you wisdom."

 ***